hakutsuru/agile_web_dev_depot/README.md

       end

 bcrypt is used to ensure authentication is _slower_ than SHA hash checking.
 An attacker could attempt to log in with a _large_ password, thus generating deleterious/costly load on the server.

+### Iteration J1

+_No changes._

+Text should have explained removal of _get "store/index"_ when scoping routes by locale.